-The Mathematics and Science Partnership (MSP) program (Title II, Part B, of the No Child Left Behind Act) provides funds to states through a formula that takes into account its student population and poverty rates.
+The Mathematics and Science Partnerships (MSP) program (Title II, Part B, of the Elementary and Secondary Education Act, as amended) provides funds to states through a formula that takes into account its student population and poverty rates.
 States are required to hold competitions and make awards to projects that improve the content knowledge of teachers and increase student learning in mathematics and science.
-To learn more about State run MSP competitions, please contact your State MSP Coordinator.
+To learn more about State run MSP competitions, please contact your State MSP Coordinator (updated September 2015).

 Learn more about current MSP Projects.
-The MSP program, now in its sixth year of implementation, has funded professional development opportunities to thousands of teachers throughout the United States.
+The MSP program, now in its twelfth year of implementation as a formula program, has funded professional development opportunities to thousands of teachers throughout the United States.

 MSP ANNUAL CONFERENCE

-The link www.ed-msp.net provides information about the regional conference for State MSP Coordinators and subgrantees hosted by the U.S. Department of Education (ED).
-The two-day conference focused on National and State-Level Program Management issues, review of On Line APR System, Technical Assistance for State Coordinators and Communication within the MSP Program (ED-MSP Website).
+The link www.ed-msp.net provides information about the annual conference hosted by the U.S. Department of Education (ED).
+The two-day conference focus on national and state-level program management issues, review of the on-line annual reporting system, technical assistance for state coordinators and communication within the MSP program (ED-MSP Website).

 National Science Foundation

-The Department and the National Science Foundation.
-(NSF) are working in a partnership to improve mathematics and science teaching in elementary and secondary schools.
-A major research and development effort, NSF's MSP program responds to concern over the performance of the nation's children in mathematics and science.
-Institutions of higher education - their disciplinary faculty in departments of mathematics, the sciences, and/or engineering, education faculty and administrators - partner with K-12 districts and others to effect deep, lasting improvement in K-12 mathematics and science education.
+The National Science Foundation's (NSF) Mathematics and Science Partnership (MSP) program was a major research and development effort to improve mathematics and science teaching in elementary and secondary schools.
+NSF's MSP program responded to concerns over the performance of the nation's children in mathematics and science.
+Institutions of higher education - their disciplinary faculty in departments of mathematics, the sciences, and/or engineering, education faculty and administrators - partnered with K-12 districts and others to effect deep, lasting improvement in K-12 mathematics and science education.

-Math and Science Partnership Nework (MSPnet) is funded by the National Science Foundation.
-MSPnet provides nested, interactive learning communities for NSF's Math Science Partnership Project.
+Math and Science Partnership Network (MSPnet) provides nested, interactive learning communities for NSF's MSP and STEM+C programs.
 MSPnet encourages expression of divergent views and the sharing of both successes and challenges in order to create a community of learners who will collectively be enriched by the experiences of individual MSPs throughout the country.

 RELATED ED OPPORTUNITIES FOR TEACHERS AND STUDENTS